Nigeria to lift Twitter ban soon, minister says | Law-Order

 - Nigeria

 Nigeria will soon lift its ban on Twitter after resolving some of its differences with the social media platform, Information Minister Lai Mohammed said on Wednesday, signalling the end of a policy widely condemned as an affront to freedom of expression.
-The Nigerian government suspended Twitter on June 4 after it removed a post from President Muhammadu Buhari that threatened to punish regional secessionists, and some telecoms companies had blocked access to users in Nigeria.
+The Nigerian government suspended Twitter on June 4 after it removed a post from President Muhammadu Buhari that threatened to punish regional secessionists.
+Some telecoms companies subsequently blocked access to users in Nigeria.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)